Oprah Winfrey is back in the book club business, updated for the digital age.

 "This is way different from the old book club," Winfrey said in an online video announcement, taped in her Chicago office and posted Friday on her website.
 "This time it's an interactive, online club for our digital world."

-The initial response to Friday's announcement was slow compared to the former club, when the book would often top best-seller charts within hours of Winfrey revealing the title.
-As of Friday evening, "Wild," ranked No. 173 on Amazon.com's best-seller list and No. 265 on the Kindle e-book charts.
+The initial response to Friday's announcement was slow compared to Winfrey's peak, when her choices topped best-seller charts within hours of her revealing them.
+As of Friday night, "Wild," had received a mild bump on Amazon.com's list, from No. 175 before Winfrey's pick to No. 97.
+"Wild" ranked No. 244 late Friday on the Kindle e-book charts.

 "Wild" was published in March by Alfred A. Knopf, an imprint of Random House Inc.